 We also reviewed the 5, 6, 7, 8, 9, 10, 11, and 12-year goodness-of-fit statistics of the medical trend.
-In general, the data indicates a lower medical trend factor than -4.5%.
-The 7-year data fit had the highest goodness-of-fit statistic and this corresponds to a medical trend factor of -8.1%.
+In general, the data indicates a lower medical trend factor than -5.5%.
+The 8-year data fit had the highest goodness-of-fit statistic, and this corresponds to a medical trend factor of -9.1%.
 Including additional years in the data fit generally implies higher medical trend factors but it also reduces the goodness-of-fit statistic.
-We note that a medical trend factor of -8.1% would be an outlier compares to other states.
+We note that a medical trend factor of -9.1% would be an outlier compared to other states.

-At this time, in light of the data and information provided by NCCI, we believe NCCI's selected medical trend of -4.5% is reasonably supported.
-We believe that changes to trend factors should be a gradual process so we believe the proposed change from -4.0% to -4.5% is reasonable at this time.
+At this time, in light of the data and information provided by NCCI, we believe NCCI's selected medical trend of -5.5% is reasonably supported.
+We believe that changes to trend factors should be a gradual process, so we believe the proposed change from -4.5% to -5.5% is reasonable at this time.

-E. Loss Adjustment Expense Provision
+F. Loss Adjustment Expense Provision

-NCCI is proposing an increase in the LAE provision from 22.4% to 23.3%, for an estimated impact of +0.7%.
+NCCI is proposing a decrease in the LAE provision from 23.3% to 22.9%, for an estimated impact of -0.3%.
 LAE is comprised of two components, Defense and Cost Containment Expenses ("DCCE") and Adjusting and Other Expenses ("AOE").

-Last year, NCCI's proposed a new method for determining the DCCE portion of the LAE.
-Previously, the DCCE portion of the LAE provision has been calculated based on a selected countrywide DCCE provision calculated from the NCCI Call for Loss Adjustment Expenses ("Financial Call #19").
+Two years ago, NCCI proposed a new method for determining the DCCE portion of the LAE.
+Previously, the DCCE portion of the LAE provision had been calculated based on a selected countrywide DCCE provision calculated from the NCCI Call for Loss Adjustment Expenses ("Financial Call #19").
 This countrywide DCCE provision was then adjusted by applying a state-specific relativity derived using NAIC Annual Statement payment data.

-NCCI is now calculating the DCCE provision more directly by utilizing Rhode Islandspecific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call #3").
+NCCI is now calculating the DCCE provision more directly by utilizing Rhode Island-specific paid DCCE and losses, reported on the NCCI Call for Policy Year Data ("Financial Call #3").
 Under this new methodology, the ratios of reported paid DCCE to paid losses by policy year are developed to a 19th report using DCCE ratio development factors.
 A 19th-to-ultimate tail factor is applied to reflect expected development beyond the 19th report.
 The proposed DCCE provision is selected based on the ultimate projected DCCE ratios by policy year.

-As loss costs have decreased in Rhode Island in each of the five most recently approved filings, it is not unreasonable for the LAE provision to increase.
+As loss costs have decreased in Rhode Island in each of the five most recently approved filings, it is not unreasonable for the LAE provision (or one of its two components) to increase.
 Expenses may not be decreasing at the same rate as the level of losses and therefore the expense ratio (as measured by the ratio of expenses to losses) may exhibit an increase due to the smaller level of losses.
+In this year's filing, NCCI is proposing to increase the AOE provision from 8.9% to 9.4% and decrease the DCCE provision from 14.4% to 13.5%.

-We believe that NCCI's proposed change in the LAE provision of +0.7%, coupled with the proposed change of -7.6% in losses, is not unreasonable at this time.
+We believe that NCCI's proposed change in the LAE provision of -0.3%, coupled with the proposed change of -6.1% in losses, is reasonable at this time.

-F. USL&HW Compensation Coverage Percentage
+G. USL&HW Compensation Coverage Percentage

 NCCI is proposing no change in the USL&HW benefits provision of 1.75 that was based on a recently completed a study of the USL&HW factors using Unit Statistical Data.
-NCCI is proposing a decrease in the factor to adjust for differences in loss-based expenses, from 1.056 to 1.050, which results in the proposed USL&HW Coverage Percentage of 84%.
+NCCI is also proposing no change to the factor to adjust for differences in loss-based expenses of 1.050.
+Therefore, there is no proposed change to the USL&HW Coverage Percentage of 84%.

-We believe the USL&HW Coverage Percentage change from 85% to 84% is reasonable at this time.
+We believe the USL&HW Coverage Percentage of 84% is reasonable at this time.

-G. Summary
+H. Summary

-With respect to the following major areas of review, we believe that NCCI's methodology in this year's filing is reasonable at this time:
+With respect to the following major areas of review, we believe that NCCI's methodology and assumptions in this year's filing is reasonable at this time: